amirjanus/news-reader-mvvm/README.md

 Simple app made up of two screens.

 First screen shows list of articles from NewsApi.
-Articles are saved locally in Realm database.
+Articles are saved local database.
 If locally saved articles exist and are not older than 5 minutes they will be shown, otherwise the articles will be fetched remotely from the server.

 If there is an error while making request to NewsApi an alert will be shown.